back to insights

 The strategic implications are sharper than the headlines suggest.
 Three things are now clear.

 Second, the tariff ceiling is not coming down before July.
 Companies modeling Mexico operations based on pre-2024 tariff assumptions are working with a stale spreadsheet.
-CSIS analysts now describe clean renewal as the least likely outcome, with a painful extension scenario, where Mexico and Canada make important concessions to preserve the agreement, carrying moderate probability.
+CSIS analysts now describe clean renewal as the least likely outcome, with a "painful extension" scenario, where Mexico and Canada make important concessions to preserve the agreement, carrying moderate probability.
 Operating plans need to assume elevated tariff exposure persists into 2027.

 What Companies Should Be Doing Right Now